Skip to main content

 make-report.sh — Orchestrator Script

-The script below locates the JSONL file based on the given environment name and date, and invokes the report generator.
+The following script finds the JSONL file based on the given environment name and date and invokes the report generator.
 Save it as make-report.sh in the same directory as generate_report.py.

 #!/usr/bin/env bash

-# Generates an HTML report using the given environment's JSONL file for today.
+# Generates an HTML report using today's JSONL file of the specified environment.

 #